 Future Harvest will use its network, experienced staff, our established Field School program, and partnerships with Fields 4 Valor, the Common Grain Alliance and the Million Acre Challenge, to connect socially disadvantaged farmers to peer-to-peer study circles, leadership exercises, brand building, and effective marketing.
 Through programming designed to improve the new leaders with vital financial literacy and record-keeping skills, business decision-making, and soil health management, and to connect them with similarly situated peers to hedge against farmer burnout and isolation, we can effectively set them up for ultimate success.

-Applications for the Agricultural Leadership Development Initiative will re-open in 2023.
+Applications for the 2023 Agricultural Leadership Development Initiative ARE OPEN!